AromaKitsune/aromakitsune.github.io/pages/3DS-Home-Menu-UI-Layout-Customization.md

         ```
         Save it as `.bat`, drag & drop the BCLYT file in the batch file, enter the created `bclyt` folder and move on to the next step.

-6. Launch Switch-Toolbox
+6. Launch Switch-Toolbox.

 7. Drag & drop the `B.bclyt` file in the Switch-Toolbox window.

-8. Do not edit anything, just save. `Ctrl+S` doesn’t have any effect, so click the Save button.
+8. Do not edit anything, just save. `Ctrl`+`S` isn't coded to save in Layout Editor, so click the `💾` save button and the "saved" dialog should appear.
     - You should have the corrupted BCLYT as its file size has been decreased.
 This is normal.

 9. Close the layout editor window.